emrecankurtcu/FileManager/README.md

 Swagger UI
 http://localhost:8080/swagger-ui/index.html

-You can import filemanager.sql to MySQL database.
+You can import the filemanager.sql file into the MySQL database.